docker-archive/deploykit/README.md

 # Design

 ## Configuration
-_InfraKit_ uses JSON for configuration because it is composable and widely accepted format for many infrastructure SDKs and tools.
-Because the system is highly components-driven, our JSON format follow simple patterns to support composition of components.
+_InfraKit_ uses JSON for configuration because it is composable and a widely accepted format for many infrastructure SDKs and tools.
+Since the system is highly component-driven, our JSON format follows simple patterns to support the composition of components.

-A common pattern for a JSON value looks like this:
+A common pattern for a JSON object looks like this:

 ```json
 {